wheelofheaven/wheelofheaven.io/content/en/resources/space-a-gogo-dot-com/index.md

 ### Description

-The web site is not online anymoe.
+The web site is not online anymore.
 Thanks to the conservancy efforts done at [The Internet Archive](https://archive.org/), we can still access multiple snapshots through [web.archive.org](https://web.archive.org/web/20180207000504/http://www.spaceagogo.com/index.html).
 The following excerpt was directly taken from Mr. Toyama's website:

 > Hello, everyone !
 This Web site verifies new evidence that humans were created by extraterrestrials, mainly from the perspective of archaeology.
 You may be thinking "Extraterrestrial created humans ?
 What are you saying ? " But when we investigate, we see that it is quite highly possible.
 >